kbaseattic/assembly/doc/client_tutorial.md

 of contigs will be saved to a FASTA file local to the client.
 The choice of output name is arbitrary; we use `ex1.contigs.fasta` to denote it's the contigs from our first exercise.
-You can use the Unix `cat` command to inspect the content of the contig file.
+You can use the Unix `cat` utility to inspect the content of the contig file.

 ```inv
 cat ex1.contigs.fasta